ikechukwukamalu8/PINN-Endocrine-Parameter-Discovery/README.md

 The project illustrates how Scientific Machine Learning (SciML) can combine mechanistic physiological knowledge with neural networks to estimate latent biological quantities that are not directly observable.

-This approach is particularly relevant for digital health, computational biology, personalized medicine, and endocrine system modeling.
+This approach is particularly relevant for digital health, computational biology, personalized medicine, and endocrine system modelling.

 ---